 Determining Which DLLs to Redistribute

-Normally, you should not need to redistribute system DLLs (for example, Kernel32.dll, User32.dll, Ole32.dll, or ShDocVW.dll) because these DLLs are part of the operating system and are present on any computer with the same version of the operating system installed.
-However, there might be exceptions, such as in the case where your application is going to run on several versions of Microsoft operating systems.
+Normally, you should not redistribute system DLLs (for example, Kernel32.dll, User32.dll, Ole32.dll, ShDocVW.dll, and so on) although there might be exceptions.
 Be sure to read the corresponding licensing agreements if you encounter such a need.
-If possible, try to get the system DLLs upgraded either through service packs or by small redistributable packages made available by Microsoft.
+If possible, try to get the system DLLs upgraded either through service packs or by any small redistributable package made available by Microsoft.
 You can search and identify any such available packages from the Knowledge Base articles in the MSDN Library or at http://support.microsoft.com.

 When you install your application DLLs and components (including the redistributable files that ship with Visual C++ .NET), it is recommended that you install them only to the application's local folder.
 Do not install them to a system folder or a common folder shared by multiple applications.
 For more information, see Merge Modules, Windows Logo Requirements, and Windows File Protection.

 Redistributing a Native C++ Application | Deployment in Visual Studio